Browser/proxy server caching

 These variables are guidelines only.
 Please verify the timestamp for your ad serving solution with your contact at the respective company, as these variables vary according to the third-party ad server version.

-What happens if I don't use RNG to defeat caching?
+What happens if I don't use RNGs or other cache busters to defeat caching?

-Once a browser or proxy server receives a creative asset from DFA, it stores it in the browser cache.
-The browser draws any additional calls for the asset from the cache, rather than from the DFA ad servers.
-DFA therefore doesn't record additional impressions, which causes discrepancies.
+Once a browser or proxy server receives a creative asset from DCM, it stores it in the browser cache.
+The browser draws any additional calls for the asset from the cache, rather than from the DCM ad servers.
+DCM therefore doesn't record additional impressions, which causes discrepancies.